Hlane Royal National Park: Features

 It is Eswatini's largest protected area and park.
 The park and its adjacent dispersal areas cover 30,000 ha of Swazi bushveld.
 It is a flat lowland area, covered with ancient hardwood trees like knobthorn, leadwood and tambuti, with some grasslands and shallow pans.

 Fauna

-Hlane is home to the lion, elephant, giraffe, and white rhinoceros.
+Hlane is home to populations of lion, elephant, South African giraffe, and white rhinoceros.
 Wildebeest, zebra and impala herds are attracted to the waterholes during the dry winter months, June to September.
 After a long absence, cheetah populations have been reintroduced in this park.

 It has an abundant and diverse birdlife, including the highest density of nesting white-backed vultures in Africa.
 Raptors include martial eagles, bateleurs, and long-crested eagles, as well as several species of vultures including white-backed, white-headed, lappetfaced and the occasional Cape vulture.
-It has the southernmost nesting site of the marabou stork.
-Some bird species, such as the southern yellow-billed hornbill (Tockus leucomelas) found here are either endangered or locally extinct in the country.
+The park is home to the southernmost nesting site of the marabou stork.
+Some bird species, such as the southern yellow-billed hornbill (Tockus leucomelas), found here are either endangered or locally extinct in the country.